ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 reliably transferred to the other side before or during Connection establishment, potentially multiple times (i.e., multiple copies of the message data may be passed to the Remote Endpoint).
 See also {{msg-idempotent}}.
-The recommended default is to Ignore this option.
+The default is to Ignore this option.
 Note that disabling this property has no effect for protocols that are not connection-oriented and do not protect against duplicated messages, e.g., UDP.